SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 ======
 We always want to celebrate the accomplishments of the students in the lab, so here are some of the amazing things they have been up to:

 <b>June 2025</b> - New paper out on auditory discomfort, including some near infrared spectroscopy data.
 Thanks to Jasmine and Aimee for collecting the data!
+Get early access [here](https://authors.elsevier.com/a/1lI0y9jMUGSdE).

 <b>May 2025</b> - Alayna, Sid and I attended to the[ Vision Sciences Socity](https://www.visionsciences.org/schedule-of-events/) conference in St Pete Beach, FL and presented posters on the effects of uncomfortable visual environments on reading.
 I presented Izzy's work and Sid presented Alayna's project.
 We had a blast!